South Korea suspects female assassins killed half-brother of North Korea leader

 They said the spy agency told them that the young, unpredictable North Korean leader had issued a "standing order" for his half-brother's assassination, and that there had been a failed attempt in 2012.

+Kim had been at the airport's low cost terminal to catch a flight to Macau on Monday, when someone grabbed or held Kim's face from behind, after which he felt dizzy and sought help, Malaysian police official Fadzil Ahmat told Reuters.

-According to the spy agency, Kim Jong Nam had been living with his second wife in the Chinese territory of Macau, under Beijing's protection, the lawmakers said.
+According to South Korea's spy agency, Kim Jong Nam had been living with his second wife in the Chinese territory of Macau, under Beijing's protection, the lawmakers said.
 One of them said Kim Jong Nam also had a wife and son in Beijing.

 Portly and gregarious, Kim Jong Nam had spoken out publicly against his family's dynastic control of the isolated state.